elephantscale/scala-by-example/src/main/scala/com/es/scala/chapter09/README.md

 ## ISort.scala

-* Example 9.1.1 - provide missing function `insert`
+* Exercise 9.1.1 - provide missing function `insert`
 * My code is OK, and it agrees with what Martin Odersky shows in the following text explaining the real List implementation using case classes.
 So we can submit this solution.